abh1n4v/cccBot/README.md

 WARNING:
 * Some questions have solutions which have more than 2500 characters.
 The free version of Text Blaze does not support them and hence these codes will not compile properly.
 You will manually have to fill in these questions.

 * Some questions have a different language set up by default.
-Make sure the questions are in C++(17)
+Make sure the questions are in C++(17) / Java(11) according to the given answer.

 * Some questions just dont work or take too long to compile.
 This is the LMS portal's fault and you will need to do those questions manually.